MrFaaardy/AS91609-AS91906/README.md

 - Has a menu to navigate through different game environments.
 - Only has 1 existing environment view being a Gravity Simulation.
 - The environment contains a closed box to spawn ball objects which includes a sidebar to change the ball's properties such as Mass/Size and Elasticity (how bouncy the ball is)

+## Installation

+- Recommended to use python 3.12+
+- Go to latest release and install